 Let me just tell you, never in a million years did I see myself making yogurt.
 Like, ever.
 I guess I might as well be super honest and include that I also never thought I would own an Instant Pot.
 Who needs one more kitchen appliance?
 Besides, I already had a crockpot.
 Aren't 'never' statements cute sometimes?

 My rationale for not wanting to make yogurt was very altruistic; I didn't want to kill my family with some rare food-borne illness.
-By the way, this was the same reason I kept dragging my feet on kombucha, sourdough and homemade beer.
-But, as my husband would say, I'm coming along nicely.
+By the way, this was the same reason I kept dragging my feet on kombucha, sourdough, dehydrated foods and pressure canning projects like my canned sweet corn.

 Supplies for making yogurt in an Instant Pot